 So far I have bought two Chinese IPO stocks.
 China Life (NYSE:LFC) is spectacular while GreenTech (NASDAQ:GRRF) is a disappointment.
 For Xinhua Finance Media, I had a mixed feeling.
 Being the first finance media company listed here in US, the stock will certainly attract investors who hope to make profits from XFML’s unique position and broad reach (its financial TV program has more than 210 millions viewers).
 On the other hand, XFML relies heavily on traditional media (TV, radio, and print) to generate advertisement revenue.
 While the business is well diversified, the growth rate could be moderate.
 In 2006, XFML had a revenue of $59 million and net income of $3.3 million.
 Thus, I probably won’t see the stock price skyrocket as that of China Life in the past year.

-For the last five Chinese IPO stocks, three of them (Canadian Solar Inc. (CSIQ), China GrenTech Corporation Limited (GRRF), New Oriental Education & Tech.
-Group Inc (EDU) traded flat or lower in the first two months after going public.
-Even high-fly stocks like LFC and Baidu (BIDU) went down shortly after their IPOs.
+For the last five Chinese IPO stocks, three of them (Canadian Solar Inc. (NASDAQ:CSIQ), China GrenTech Corporation Limited (GRRF), New Oriental Education & Tech.
+Group Inc (NYSE:EDU) traded flat or lower in the first two months after going public.
+Even high-fly stocks like LFC and Baidu (NASDAQ:BIDU) went down shortly after their IPOs.
 Thus, if you are interested in XFML, you may want to wait a little bit to find the right entry point.